The homotopy theory of cyclotomic spectra: Review of the homotopy theory of orthogonal T -spectra

 An \term{$\aF$-cofibration} is a map built as a retract of a relative cell complex using cells

-where we require $C\in \aF$. $\aF$-fibrations are then defined by the right lifting property.
-Explicitly, a map $X\to Y$ is an $\aF$-fibration exactly when it is levelwise an $\aF$-fibration of spaces (the maps $(X(V))^{C}\to (Y(V))^{C}$ are (non-equivariant) Serre fibrations for each orthogonal $\G$-representation $V$ and each $C\in \aF$) such that the diagram
+where we require $C\in \aF$.
+The $\aF$-fibrations are then defined by the right lifting property.
+Explicitly, a map $X\to Y$ of orthogonal $\G$-spectra is an $\aF$-fibration exactly when it is levelwise an $\aF$-fibration of spaces (the maps $(X(V))^{C}\to (Y(V))^{C}$ are non-equivariant Serre fibrations for each orthogonal $\G$-representation $V$ and each $C\in \aF$) such that the diagram

 is a homotopy pullback for all orthogonal $\G$-representations $V$, $W$ and all $C \in \aF$.